abormate/learnspace-devops-thingamajig/multi-cloud-projects/google-cloud-platform/cloud-engineer-learnspace/cloud-lecture-notes-skills/maintaining-operations.md

 to all the VM instances in the group.
 Cymbal Superstore's e-commerce app is architected using containers deployed to GKE pods.
 As an Associate Cloud Engineer on the e-commerce team, you might be asked to configure and monitor external connectivity.

 An external HTTPS load balancer is a solution that advertises a single global IP, provides content close to your end user and forwards content to back ends that are available globally.

+Cymbal Superstore's transportation management app uses cloud functions to monitor incoming sensor data and implements a cloud data flow pipeline that uses a sync to write data to Bigtable.
+As an Associate Cloud Engineer it is common to provide information